 She was inducted into the Broadcasting and Cable Hall of Fame in 2009, named one of the Most Powerful Women in Hollywood by Hollywood Reporter and featured in Fast Company’s special report, The League of Extraordinary Women: 60 Influencers Who Are Changing the World.

 In 2012, The Women’s Media Center honored Mitchell with their first-annual Lifetime Achievement Award.
 Mitchell has also been recognized with the Sandra Day O’Connor Award for Leadership, and was honored by the Center for the Advancement of Women for her accomplishments and contributions in the world of communications in creating a more equitable society for women.
 She is also one of 12 Americans awarded the prestigious Bodley Medal from the Bodleian Library at Oxford University.
 Mitchell was recently appointed by House Minority Leader Nancy Pelosi as one of nine commissioners to develop a plan to build a National Women’s History Museum in Washington, D.C.
-The commission will deliver its report to Congress in the spring of 2016.
+The commission delivered its report to Congress in the spring of 2016.